-I am all for recycling and I think more people would make more of an effort to recycle if they realized how important recycling is.
+I am all for recycling!
+I believe that more people would make more of an effort to recycle if they realized how important recycling is.
 Paper recycling can make a huge impact on reducing the use of virgin resources.
 Here are some paper consumption statistics to give you an idea of just how much paper we are using as a society.
-I also share paper recycling statistics to show you how much good we are doing and how much more good we can do if we can move the needle on recycling even more paper.
+I also share paper recycling statistics to show you how much good we are doing.
+Furthermore, how much more good we can do if we can move the needle on recycling even more paper.

 Paper Industry Statistics

 The United States of America is one of the world’s largest paper consumers.
 As the WWF points out, “As one of the largest industrial sectors in the world, the pulp and paper industry has an enormous influence on global forests.
 This sector, which includes products such as office and catalog paper, glossy paper, tissue and paper-based packaging, uses over 40 percent of all industrial wood traded globally. “

 “The pulp and paper industry is the single largest consumer of water used in industrial activities in OECD countries and is the third greatest industrial greenhouse gas emitter, after the chemical and steel industries” (OECD Environmental Outlook, p.
 218)

 The way paper is made makes a huge difference!
 Unsustainable pulp and paper operations can have devastating impacts the environment and species.
 Responsible pulp and paper operations can bring many benefits to forests and local economies.
 We as consumers can play a key role in driving responsible forestry through our paper choices.
 According to Green Matters, when buying paper you should look for either FSC Certified paper or recycled paper if want to buy eco-friendly paper.

 The average office worker uses 10,000 sheets of copy paper each year. -recordnations.com

 Americans use 85,000,000 tons of paper a year; about 680 pounds per person.
 The average household throws away 13,000 separate pieces of paper each year. –USI.edu